Eigenstate/dabble/docs/charmmcovalent.rst

 .. note::

    Atom names will not necessarily match between the original CHARMM amino acid and the file ran through ParamChem.
-Bonds are indicated by atom name.
 Filling out the table above is a critical step for establishing a correspondence between atoms with different names in the two files.
 Bonds to the original amino acid should use atom names from the CHARMM ``top_all36_prot.rtf`` to refer to atoms there.

 Make sure there is a bond line that connects the added patch atoms to the original residue.
 In this case, the sulfur atoms in our ParamChem input and